mehulagg/gitlab/doc/administration/database_load_balancing.md

 When database load balancing is enabled in GitLab, the load is balanced using a simple round-robin algorithm, without any external dependencies such as Redis.
-Load balancing is not enabled for Sidekiq as this would lead to consistency problems, and Sidekiq mostly performs writes anyway.

 In the following image, you can see the load is balanced rather evenly among all the secondaries (`db4`, `db5`, `db6`).
 Because `SELECT` queries are not